kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/BOM PCB Ordering links.md

 Jameco https://www.jameco.com
 Newark https://www.newark.com/
 eevblog Wiki article https://www.eevblog.com/wiki/index.php?title=Component_Search_Engines

-### PCB Gerber files
-##### Here is a link to the gerber files of my PCB design: https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/embeddeds/v.2%20training%20aid%20board.zip

-### PCB Comparison sites
-##### Printed circuit boards can be ordered from any one of a multitude of fabricators.
-Compare between fabricators by visiting one or more of the fabricator comparison sites like https://www.pcbdirectory.com/get-quotations or https://pcbshopper.com or read the fabricator site collection list at https://www.eevblog.com/wiki/index.php?title=PCB_Manufacturers or search "online pcb quote".

- I would appreciate if you ordered everything RoHS, paying a very slight extra to do so.
-Especially if you plan to send me your excess.

 ###  If you end up ordering excess parts and circuit boards and you appreciate my efforts at making these plans available for free to you, I would appreciate donations of your excess.
 Please open an "Issue" to ask me for address.